Cray-HPE/docs-csm/upgrade/Stage_3.md

 ## Stage 3.1 - Master node image upgrade

+> **`NOTE`** If Kuberenetes encryption has been enabled via the [Kubernetes Encryption Documentation](../operations/kubernetes/encryption/README.md), then backup the `/etc/cray/kubernetes/encryption` directory on the master node before upgrading and restore the directory after the node has been upgraded.

 1. (`ncn-m001#`) Run `ncn-upgrade-master-nodes.sh` for `ncn-m002`.

    Follow output of the script carefully.
 The script will pause for manual interaction.